-The CSR risks in the sector are mainly related to consultations with a diverse group of stakeholders cotton cultivation and textiles production abroad. to discuss CSR-related topics in the textiles sector.
+The CSR risks in the sector are mainly related to cotton cultivation and textiles production abroad.
 The sector has been tackling the risks related to textiles production for years.
-MODINT and INretail The sector does, however, still need to launch co-founded the Fair Wear Foundation (FWF) and VGT concrete common initiatives as part of this was involved in the launch and further development action plan.
-Key remarks on the contents of of BSCI (the Business Social Compliance Initiative). the action plan, and consequently the sector's Since 2012, the sector has been working on a joint approach to 'responsibility to respect' are: CSR action plan.
-This initiative got an extra boost following the collapse of the clothing factory in Rana The CSR agenda of the textiles and clothing ٠ Plaza, Bangladesh, in 24 April 2013.
-In June 2013, the sector traditionally focuses strongly on labour 'Action plan for a more sustainable Dutch textiles and rights (child labour, living wage, safety etc.); clothing sector 1.0' was presented, which illustrates the sector's commitment to tackling malpractices in the clothing production chain370.
+MODINT and INretail co-founded the Fair Wear Foundation (FWF) and VGT was involved in the launch and further development of BSCI (the Business Social Compliance Initiative).
+Since 2012, the sector has been working on a joint CSR action plan.
+This initiative got an extra boost following the collapse of the clothing factory in Rana Plaza, Bangladesh, in 24 April 2013.
+In June 2013, the 'Action plan for a more sustainable Dutch textiles and clothing sector 1.0' was presented, which illustrates the sector's commitment to tackling malpractices in the clothing production chain.
 Through this initiative, the sector is showcasing leadership in the prioritisation and joint tackling of CSR risks.